ctc-oss/fapolicy-analyzer/doc/site/content/posts/_intro2.md

 ---

-Please watch for the next post in the series where we step through rule editing and deployment.
+In the next post in this series we will step through rule editing and deployment with the assistance of the syntax checker, linter, and in-line d-directory editing.

 Additional information can be found in the [fapolicy-analyzer user guide](https://github.com/ctc-oss/fapolicy-analyzer/wiki/User-Guide) which is available on